easyJet Baggage Allowance: The Complete Guide for 2025/26

 How to Avoid Unexpected Baggage Fees

-- Check your cabin bag dimensions.
-Measure your bag including handles and wheels.
-If it’s over 45 x 36 x 20 cm, you need to buy a large cabin bag add-on or risk the £48 gate charge.
+• Measure your cabin bag.
+Include the handles and wheels.
+Anything over 45 x 36 x 20 cm and you need the large cabin bag add-on, or you’ll face the £48 gate charge.

-- Pool weight with your group.
-If you’re on the same booking, you can share your combined weight allowance.
-One person can pack heavier if another packs lighter.
+• Pool weight across your group.
+If you’re all on the same booking, the total allowance can be split however you like — one person can pack heavy if another travels light.

 Adding or Changing Baggage After Booking

-You can add hold luggage or a large cabin bag to your booking at any time before your flight through the easyJet website or app.
-Navigate to your booking, select “Manage Booking”, and add the bags you need.
+You can add hold luggage or a large cabin bag through the easyJet website or app up to around 2 hours before departure.
+Go to your booking, select “Manage Booking”, and add what you need.

 Frequently Asked Questions